Skip to main content

 Data + Change Mode Example

-Data and change modes can be combined in a single configuration file.
+Data and change modes can be combined using mode=data+change.
 The orchestrator will first complete the bulk data load, capture the source position automatically, and then start continuous change replication.
 Do not specify a starting position for the change source — the orchestrator captures this automatically during the data phase.

 # Full migration configuration (data + change)